george-hawkins/odroid-c2/minimum-install.md

     $ ./fs-restore "$DISK" spark-slave-odroid-backup
     $ ./set-hostname "$DISK" odroid64 spark-slave-4

-Once their all powered up and you've seen them in action you can shut them all down like so:
+Once their all powered up and you've seen them in action you can shut them all down as outline above, i.e. like so:

-    $ for i in 1 2 3 4
-    do
-        ssh -t spark@spark-slave-$i.local sudo shutdown now
-    done

-You have to enter the password for sudo for each system (and press enter, tilde, dot to kill each ssh sesssion in turn).
+    $ socat STDOUT UDP4-DATAGRAM:255.255.255.255:6666,broadcast
+    bye

 TODO: